Protecting Bribie Island NP's Ocean Beach

 Introduce an active education program that engenders a high level of community respect for the National Park, including a regular newsletter to all permit holders.

-Ensure any future Management Plan incorporates Adaptive Management Principles that will continue to enhance protections and reduce ecological impacts on the Bribie Island National Park, Moreton Bay Marine Park and the Ramsar-listed Wetlands; and develop and promote alternative, low-impact visitor activities in the Bribie Island National Park.
-Plan and develop new access routes to manage traffic flows and provide for increased protections for the National Park.
+Ensure any future Management Plan incorporates Adaptive Management Principles that will continue to enhance visitor experience, improve protections and reduce ecological impacts on the Bribie Island National Park, Moreton Bay Marine Park and the Ramsar-listed Wetlands; and develop and promote alternative, low-impact visitor activities in the Bribie Island National Park.
+Plan and develop new access routes to manage traffic flows, provide for enhanced protections and improved access for visitors to the Bribie Island National Park.